stampit-org/stamp-specification/README.md

 * `deepProperties` - A set of properties that will be added to new object instances by assignment with deep property merge.
 * `initializers` - A set of functions that will run in sequence.
 Stamp details and arguments get passed to initializers.
 * `staticProperties` - A set of static properties that will be copied by assignment to the stamp.
+* `deepStaticProperties` - A set of properties that will be added to the stamp by assignment with deep property merge.
 * `propertyDescriptors` - A set of [object property descriptors](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperties) used for fine-grained control over object property behaviors.
 * `staticPropertyDescriptors` - A set of [object property descriptors](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperties) to apply to the stamp.